No items found.

 Here, we go one step further and talk about how M&A information memorandums should be written, as well as providing a sample.

-Just as with an investment memorandum, an M&A information memorandum.
+Just as with an offering memorandum, an M&A information memorandum.

 What is an M&A information memorandum?